 On 1 January 2015, Russia launched a reform in the taxation of the oil and gas upstream and downstream sectors.
 In general, the tax reform involves increasing the mineral extraction tax and decreasing the export customs duties and excises from oil products.
 In July 2018, the State Duma passed the laws governing completion of the tax reform (known as tax manoeuvre).
-According to the laws, export duties will be reduced from 30 per cent to zero per cent during the six years beginning from 2019 with a simultaneous increase of mineral extraction tax on oil for three consecutive years up to 2021.
+According to the laws, export duties will be reduced from 30 per cent to zero per cent during six years beginning from 2019 with a simultaneous increase of mineral extraction tax on oil for three consecutive years up to 2021.
 In addition, the tax reform includes reverse excises and dampening excises, as well as the right of the government to introduce export duties on exports of oil products.
 The foregoing measures were introduced to deal with the shortage of oil products on internal markets.
 However, the reform has been frustrated by the coronavirus pandemic.

 Environmental impact and decommissioning